WilliamTales/RTMdocs/Guidelines/Local/02 - users.md

 ## Administrator

 Administrators' accounts have full access to all tools.
-Aditionally a user tab is offered to administrate accounts' access level and availability.
+Additionally, a user tab is offered to administrate accounts' access level and availability.

 ![adminhome](../../_images/usersAdminHome.png)